PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

         - `CreationDate` (DATETIME, NOT NULL): Timestamp of project creation.
         - `LastAccessedDate` (DATETIME): Timestamp of last project access.
         - `DefaultLogPathPattern` (TEXT): Default glob pattern for log files associated with this project.
-- **Session Tracking**: Track individual analysis sessions within projects for historical comparison.
+- **Analysis Run Tracking**: Track individual analysis runs within projects for historical comparison and trend analysis.
-    - **Session Data Fields**:
+    - **Analysis Run Data Fields**:
-        - `SessionId` (PK, GUID): Unique identifier for the analysis session.
+        - `AnalysisRunId` (PK, GUID): Unique identifier for the analysis run.
         - `ProjectId` (FK, GUID, NOT NULL): Foreign key linking to the parent project.
-        - `StartTime` (DATETIME, NOT NULL): Timestamp when the analysis session began.
+        - `StartTime` (DATETIME, NOT NULL): Timestamp when the analysis run began.
-        - `EndTime` (DATETIME): Timestamp when the analysis session completed or was terminated.
+        - `EndTime` (DATETIME): Timestamp when the analysis run completed or was terminated.
-        - `Status` (TEXT, NOT NULL): Current status of the session (e.g., "Initialized", "Ingesting", "Parsing", "Analyzing", "Reporting", "Completed", "Failed", "Cancelled").
+        - `Status` (TEXT, NOT NULL): Current status of the run (e.g., "Initialized", "Ingesting", "Parsing", "Analyzing", "Reporting", "Completed", "Failed", "Cancelled").
-        - `LogFileCount` (INTEGER): Number of log files processed in the session.
+        - `LogFileCount` (INTEGER): Number of log files processed in the run.
         - `AnalyzedLogEntryCount` (INTEGER): Total number of log entries analyzed.
-        - `RawInputGlobPattern` (TEXT): The glob pattern used for this specific session.
+        - `RawInputGlobPattern` (TEXT): The glob pattern used for this specific run.
-        - `ReportFilePath` (TEXT): Path to the generated report file for this session.
+        - `ReportFilePath` (TEXT): Path to the generated report file for this run.
+        - `RunName` (TEXT): Optional user-defined name for the analysis run (e.g., "Morning Incident Analysis", "Weekly Review").
-- **Persistent Storage**: SQLite database for storing projects, sessions, log entries, analysis results, and related metadata.
+- **Persistent Storage**: SQLite database for storing projects, analysis runs, log entries, analysis results, and related metadata.
     - **`LogEntry` Table Schema**:
         - `LogEntryId` (PK, INTEGER, AUTOINCREMENT): Unique identifier for each log entry.
-        - `SessionId` (FK, GUID, NOT NULL): Foreign key linking to the session this log entry belongs to.
+        - `AnalysisRunId` (FK, GUID, NOT NULL): Foreign key linking to the analysis run this log entry belongs to.
         - `TimestampUTC` (DATETIME, NOT NULL): The normalized timestamp of the log entry in UTC.
         - `OriginalTimestamp` (TEXT): The timestamp string as it appeared in the raw log.
         - `OriginalTimeZone` (TEXT): The original timezone of the timestamp, if detected.